This page is for characters who appear in 3Below.

 - Heroic Sacrifice: She attempts one in the pilot, but the villains manage to capture her alive.

-- Iconic Outfit: Season 2 has this with her red boots she bought.
+- Iconic Outfit: Season 2 has this with the red boots she bought.

 - Sinister Scythe: A good person, but her main weapon is a double-ended scythe.